Mark Joseph (producer): Film

 From 2000–2005, he worked in development and marketing for Walden Media and Crusader Entertainment where he served as a special consultant to the presidents of both companies.
 Joseph worked in the areas of development, marketing and music and oversaw a nine-member marketing team which marketed Walden/Crusader films like Holes, Because of Winn Dixie, I Am David, Joshua, Children on Their Birthdays and others.
 In 2001, Joseph co-founded the Damah Film Festival, a short film festival whose mission is to "encourages an emerging generation of filmmakers from diverse perspectives to voice the spiritual aspect of the human experience through film and provides a forum for these artists to develop, discuss and display their vision" and serves as president of the board of directors.
 In 2004 Joseph produced two short films, The Bridge and Cupid with co-producer Ralph Winter.
 His recent film productions include Reagan, Doonby, and IX.
-He recently produced the documentary No Safe Spaces, which features Dennis Prager and Adam Corolla.
+He recently produced the documentary No Safe Spaces, which features Dennis Prager and Adam Carolla.